 The foldable iPhone might be smaller and wider than other foldable phones on the market.
 It might look a lot like the Pixel Fold on the right. | Image by PhoneArena

-Unlike Google's foldable, the iPhone Fold is anticipated to have a more modern design.
-Apple might aim to avoid some of the things, which Pixel fans have complained about, such as outdated design and excessive weight.
+Unlike Google's foldable phone, the iPhone Fold (or Ultra) is expected to have a more modern and elegant look.
+Apple may try to avoid the problems that Pixel fans have complained about in the past, including an outdated designs, thick bezels, or extra weight.

-Some anticipate Apple's first foldable iPhone to feature a 7.8-inch internal screen and a 5.5-inch external display, smaller than the Galaxy Z Fold 7's massive 8-inch main and 6.5-inch cover screens.
+Some leaks claim Apple's first foldable iPhone may feature a 7.8-inch internal screen and a 5.5-inch external display.
+That would make its displays smaller than the Galaxy Z Fold 7's massive 8-inch main and 6.5-inch cover screens.
 Even the older Google Pixel 9 Pro Fold and the OnePlus Open would offer larger displays in both areas.

 Model